Well-posed geometric boundary data in General Relativity, III: Conformal-mean curvature boundary data: Introduction

 The same considerations as above apply to the gauge group of the covariant phase space $\bP$, cf.~\cite{HW}, \cite{LW}, \cite{WZ}, \cite{K}, where the gauge group is the group of diffeomorphisms $\Diff_{Sym}(M)$ of $M$ generated by vector fields in the kernel of the naturally defined pre-symplectic form $\O$ on $\bP$.
 This is the space and gauge group most relevant physically and to the study of quasi-local Hamiltonians and associated quasi-local conserved quantities, cf.~\cite{Sz} and references therein.

 Returning to the boundary data \eqref{cB}, it turns out that it is in fact necessary to add on a space of corner data to the initial and boundary data for well-posedness, even under the large gauge group $\Diff_0(\hat M)$ (and even in $2+1$ dimensions).
 This follows by recent work of Anninos-Galante-Maneerat \cite{AGM1}, \cite{AGM2} and Liu-Santos-Wiseman \cite{LSW}, who carried out a general mode stability analysis for the linearization of the boundary value problem \eqref{cB} around certain special backgrounds.
 For instance, it is shown in \cite{LSW} that there is a 1-parameter family of non-isometric timelike spherically symmetric domains (solid cylinders) in flat Minkowski space $\bR^{1,3}$ which have the same boundary data $([\g], H) = ([\g_0], 2)$ as the standard round cylinder $\cC = \{r = 1\} \subset \bR^{1,3}$ with induced metric $\g_0 = -dt^2 + g_{S^2(1)}$.
 This family has the same fixed flat Cauchy surface $\{t = 0\}\cap \{r \leq 1\}$ in $\bR^{1,3}$; the 1-parameter family is described by varying the corner angle \eqref{angle} between $S$ and $\cC$.
-For completeness, these examples are discussed in more detail in the Appendix.